GretaVait/chat-app/README.md

 User can login with email and password ( no registration needed ) Login with first user in API ( can be changed inside code ) Shows current contacts with assigned conversations.
-Lets user append new messages.
+Lets user append and delete messages.
+Lets user add new contacts.
 ![Chat App](https://i.imgur.com/TulGDsj.png)

 ## Getting Started